Healthy, Nourishing Food is Central to Our Childcare Philosophy

 More About Nutrition at Oma Rāpeti

-At Oma Rāpeti Early Learning Center we believe high-quality nutrition is important for health, well-being, growth, and development.
+At Oma Rāpeti Early Learning Centre we believe high-quality nutrition is important for health, well-being, growth, and development.

 - We enjoy a vegetarian diet.